4y8/watib/doc/adding-opt-pass.md

 # Adding an optimisation pass

 Each optimisation pass is contained in a subdirectory of `Opt/`.
 The main logic of the pass should be contained in the `walk.scm` file.
+Once the pass has been implemented in its subdirectory, the file `Opt/optimise.scm` should be modified to take it into account in the optimisation pipeline and the file `watib.scm` should be modified to add the corresponding command line flags.

 Passes rely on Bigloo's object system for their implementation.
 This architecture is inspired by the one of the Bigloo compiler itself.
 The different